edgeless-project/edgeless/README.md

     * Tier1 Guests: Rust Functions compiled to WASM
     * Interface to the functions relies on the WASM component model.

-Fianlly, `examples` contains example guests and `edgeless_conf` contains reference configurations for the services.
+Finally, `examples` contains example guests and `edgeless_conf` contains reference configurations for the services.

 ## License